-Given the close link between heart disease and obesity, further examination of the data describing how many Minnesotans are overweight or obese is warranted.
-Fortunately, Minnesota is making progress towards reducing the prevalence of unhealthy weights.
-The Department of Health's methods for estimating how many Minnesotans are overweight or obese changed in 2010, limiting the length of time that trends can be analyzed.
-For comparison, 35.5 percent of US residents were overweight in 2013 while 28.3 percent of US residents were obese.7 Figure 2 shows the percentage of Minnesotans who were overweight or obese from 2011 to 2013.
+methods for estimating how many Minnesotans are overweight or obese changed in 2010, limiting the length of time that trends can be analyzed.
+For comparison, 35.5 percent of US residents were overweight in 2013 while 28.3 percent of US residents were obese.
+Figure 2 shows the percentage of Minnesotans who were overweight or obese from 2011 to 2013.

-In contrast to the data that has been maintained for adults, data that can be compared over longer periods of time exists for childhood rates of unhealthy weights.
+A broader set of data is available on the prevalence of obesity in children.
 As is shown in Figure 3, gains in reducing the rates of these outcomes have been more modest over the last 5 years than those made among Minnesota's adult population during the last three years.

-7 Centers for Disease Control and Prevention

-8 MN Data Access Portal